 Tooth extraction may be necessary for a variety of reasons: severe damage, advanced periodontal disease.
 Impacted teeth, or teeth that have become stuck in gum tissue or bone cause pain and push your adjacent teeth out of alignment, and should be removed.
 Wisdom teeth are a special category of tooth extraction.
 It is recommended that they be removed as early as possible to prevent future problems.
 Also, some teeth are removed as part of larger procedures like dentures or implants.

 Our doctors will first administer local anesthetic which makes the procedure painless.
 However, though local anesthetics block the nerves that produce the sensation of pain, they do not block the nerves that convey pressure.
 During the operation, our doctors will need to wiggle the tooth back and forth, as widening the socket makes extraction easier.
 This step produces pressure, and if the sensation becomes too uncomfortable, inform him and his staff so he might need to numb you more for better comfort and painless experience.
-Drs.
-Pham, Tran, their associates and staff will put you at ease even in the most challenging surgical extraction procedure because they are professionally trained to do plus with their combined over thirty years of clinical experience.
+Dr. Pham, their associates and staff will put you at ease even in the most challenging surgical extraction procedure because they are professionally trained to do plus with their combined over thirty years of clinical experience.